vmalkin/Helios/README.md

 # Helios
 Refactor of the gigantic mess that is the Helios GOES image monitoring software!
+Mostly, this repo is a bucket of older GOES image processing applications.
+There's a lot of code thats in include files as functionality was added, so I want to shrink some of this down.

 - Download and process the LASCO Coronagraph images.
   - Remove Speckle from particle hits.